charlesfrye/Aritra-Documentation/README.md

 ## generate.py
 The follwing is a road map of how to generate documentaion like tensorflow.
 **Steps**
-1. `pip install git+https://github.com/ariG23498/docs@wandb-docs` This installs the modified `tensorflow_docs`.
+1. `pip install git+git://github.com/ariG23498/docs.git@wandb-docs` This installs the modified `tensorflow_docs`.
 The modifications are minor templating changes.
+2. `pip install git+git://github.com/wandb/client.git@<git_hash>` This will install the wandb version that we want.
 3. `python generate.py` creates the documentation.
+Here the script will ask for the `git_hash`.
+Please provide the git hash so that the source links do not change.

 **Outputs**
 A folder named `library` in the same folder as the code.
 The files in the `library` folder are the generated markdown.